JohnCCarpenter/ChessSoftware/README.md

-# JCChess : Created by John Carpenter for CPSC 210 Course at UBC
+# Chess Software : Created by John Carpenter for CPSC 210 Course at UBC

 ## Design Goals